SDSS-Computing-Studies/001-basic-output-sammg119/README.md

 ##### Task 1
 (2 points) Modify the existing assignment file called "assignment.py".
 It should display the message "Hello World!"
 Note that the output is case sensitive.
 Make sure that it is an exact match

-Sample Output Task #1
-Hello World!

 ##### Task 2
-(2 points) Create a new assignment file called "assignment2.py".
+(2 points) **Create** a new assignment file called "assignment2.py".
 It should display the following:

 Sample Output Task #2
 This is my second program.